Mercy Anchor Community Center

 In 2017, the leaders of the Mercy Center for Women began imagining, what would it take to completely renovate a former school building into affordable, beautiful apartments that would also become the anchor of the surrounding community?
 What if our Mercy Center women and children, after residing in our transitional housing program for one year, could live in those apartments, on their own, but still have access to services?

 Fast forward to 2023.
-The Mercy Anchor Community Center will soon become the answer to that question and a reality for as many as 32 residents.
-With 13 two-bedroom apartments in the former Holy Rosary School which the Mercy Center purchased in 2020, tenants will soon live there for up to two years.
-They’ll also have access to many amenities they’ll need under one roof in a safe, affordable space.
+The Mercy Anchor Community Center is now the answer to that question and a reality for as many as 32 residents.
+With 13 two-bedroom apartments in the former Holy Rosary School which the Mercy Center purchased in 2020, tenants can reside there for up to two years at a subsidized rate, permanently at market rate.
+They’ll also have access to many amenities they’ll need all under one roof in a safe, affordable space.

 Thanks to the vision and tenacity of Executive Director Jennie Hagerty, a supportive board and generous donors, the Mercy Anchor Community Center will help fill the void in affordable housing and be an anchor facility for Erie residents.

-The Mercy Anchor Community Center, a permanent supportive housing center, will include:
+The Mercy Anchor Community Center, a permanent supportive housing center, offers:

 • Gymnasium.
-A full-court gymnasium complete with bleachers and stage, also available to rent for events.
+A full-court gymnasium complete with bleachers and stage available to rent.

 • Exercise room and classes.
 Dedicated exercise space including new exercise equipment such as ellipticals, bikes and treadmills, all made possible by PNC.
 Classes in yoga, led by local instructors.